 Founded in 2014, The Association of Croatian-American Professionals (ACAP) is an international network of over 2,000 professionals from various industries and academic communities.
 It is a non-profit organization whose aim is to promote knowledge-sharing and networking between Croatian and Croatian-American professionals, as well as trade between the two.

-ACAP holds an annual conference and this year the conference’s theme was called An evolving mindset: Innovation, Collaboration, & Sustainability and over 300 professionals from both US and Croatia attended the conference.
+ACAP holds an annual conference, and this year the theme was called An evolving mindset: Innovation, Collaboration, & Sustainability.
+Over 300 professionals from both US and Croatia attended the conference.

-We decided to participate in this conference because most of our clients are Americans, and we wanted to meet more people that we could learn from about Croatian-American cooperation.
-Also, we attended this conference because our client Rectangle Health participated in a panel on the topic US HealthTech Companies Tapping into Croatian Talent.
-It was a great panel and we heard a lot of interesting and valuable information about Croatian-American cooperation in the health tech industry.
+We decided to participate in this conference because most of our clients are American, and we wanted to share their success stories.
+We had the pleasure of attending a panel discussion on US HealthTech Companies Tapping into Croatian Talent.
+We heard a lot of interesting and valuable information about Croatian-American cooperation in the health tech industry.

 Why is Croatian talent beneficial to the US health tech companies?

 The panelists included experts from Gencove, OptimizeRx, Noom, and EdgeOne Medical.
 They gave their insights into their business in the U.S. and explained the importance and value of their Croatian teams.
-Our client Rectangle Health had their VP of Engineering, Sandro Blaslov, also attend the panel.
-Sandro told the story about his first conversation with Martin, our founder and CEO:
+Also among the panelists was Sandro Blaslov, Executive Vice President of Technology at Rectangle Health, a client of ours.
+Sandro told the story about his first conversation with Martin, our founder, and CEO:

 5 reasons why US health tech companies choose Croatian partners